 2) Motley Fool provides a sound list of investment ideas which provide an excellent stocks to watch list.
-The analysis provides a sound overview of why you should consider owning the stock along with the economic advantages the company has in their industry.
+The analysis provides a sound overview of why you should consider owning the stock along with the economic advantages the company has in its industry.
 Many of the stocks you may not be familiar with.

-3) They expect to hold stocks long-term which reduces capital gains taxes and minimize trading costs.
+3) They expect to hold stocks long-term which reduces capital gains taxes and minimizes trading costs.
 You should expect to hold stocks for a minimum of 3-5 years on average, if not for a lifetime.

-4) A large number of securities held which increases diversification and decreases the amount of risk you’re taking on any one stock.
+4) A large number of securities held increases diversification and decreases the amount of risk you’re taking on any one stock.
 Bad news in a single or handful or holdings will not devastate your portfolio.